timbo2040/tiptowCraft/README.md

-# tiptowCraft
+# tiptowCraft!
-Free minecraft version that runs in your browse, made for tiptow/s youtube channel
+The free version of minecraft that runs in the browser.
+Brought to you by your favorite minecraft youtuber tiptow!

+If you like this make sure to let me know since I am thinking about releasing my own version for 1.8